israelmarti/BiSpeD/README.md

 ```

 - **rvbina**
 > This task computes the cross-correlation of radial velocities between two spectra using the Fast Fourier Transform method (FFT) to perform the convolution.
-The output is the full discrete linear convolution of the inputs showed in a dispersion grid defined on the spectral region of ´wreg´.
+The output is the full discrete linear convolution of the inputs shown in a dispersion grid defined on the spectral region of ´wreg´.
 It requires the previous estimation of primary and secondary mean spectra.
-First, the primary RV is determined by cross-correlation among observed spectrum and an estimated template for primary component; then the mean spectroscopic features are removed from observed spectra and the secondary RV determination is carry out.
+First, the primary RV is determined by cross-correlation among the observed spectrum and an estimated template for the primary component; then the mean spectroscopic features are removed from observed spectra and the secondary RV determination is carried out.
 The cross-correlation function is fitted for the most significative peak with a Gaussian function.
 >
 > Mandatory parameters:
 > - `lis` (string): file list of observed spectra to process.
 The file name must be preceded by the symbol @.